ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 * **scriptInput**
   ``String``

-  ``scriptInput`` is written on Perl script STDIN.
+  ``scriptInput`` is written on the Perl script STDIN.

-  If ``filesystemInput`` is defined, a file or directory selection dialog will be displayed before starting a Perl script and the sleceted files or folders will be the Perl script input.
+  If ``filesystemInput`` is defined, a file or directory selection dialog will be displayed before starting the Perl script and the sleceted files or folders are written on the Perl script STDIN.

 * **filesystemInput**
   ``String`` containing one of the following:

   * ``single-file``
-  The actual opening of an existing file is performed by a Perl script and not by PEB.
+  The actual opening of an existing file is performed by the Perl script and not by PEB.

   * ``multiple-files``
   When multiple files are selected, different filenames are separated by a semicolon ``;``

   * ``new-file-name``
-  The actual creation of a new file is performed by a Perl script and not by PEB.
+  The actual creation of a new file is performed by the Perl script and not by PEB.

   * ``directory``
   When ``directory`` type of dialog is used, an existing or a new directory may be selected.